 With the recent super blue blood moon lunar eclipse on January 31st, I felt inspired to write this post...

 I've been fascinated by the moon for as long as I can remember.
-I'd spend endless hours starting at its calm white light, comforted by its presence and centered in the knowing that it was always there when I needed it.
-As a child, I often talked to the moon when I felt sad, confused or alone, and I continue to seek the moon out daily if only to bow in silent gratitude.
+I spend endless hours starting at its calm white light, comforted by its presence, and centered in the knowing that it's always there when I need.
+As a child, I often talked to the moon when I felt sad, confused, or alone.
+And, I continue to seek the moon out daily if only to bow in silent gratitude.

 So what is it about the moon that draws me so?
-We've all heard that the moon can affect the ocean's tides, our moods and emotions, and even women's menstrual cycles, but is there more behind the healing effects I feel from its presence?
-Various studies have been conducted to determine the moon's effects on our sleep cycles and overall mood, all with no conclusive evidence correlating the two.
-So I dug a little deeper to learn more about the moon's symbolism across various cultures and here are some interesting things I found:
+We've all heard the moon can affect the ocean's tides, our moods and emotions, and even women's menstrual cycles, but is there more behind the healing effects I feel from its presence?
+Various studies have been conducted to determine the moon's effect on our sleep cycles and overall mood, all with no conclusive evidence correlating the two.
+So I dug a little deeper to learn more about the moon's symbolism across various cultures, and here are some interesting things I've found:

 - Astrologers believe that the phases of the moon are symbolic.
 For instance, a new moon is often considered auspicious and represents birth and new beginnings, while a full moon represents clarity, fullness, and manifestation of desires.

 - Native American tribes believed in the power of full moons, assigning each month's moon with a different name that often reflected their connection with the seasons, nature, hunting, and farming.

 - Many cultures around the world also consider a full moon to be sacred.
 Some communities in Sri Lanka believe that the life of Buddha occurred exclusively during full moons (birth, enlightenment, death) and that enlightenment can be achieved during this time.
 Those living in these communities often refrain from serving alcohol, eating meat, and even close their shops on days when the moon is full to best tap into this energy.